1. Internet:

 # 2. Telephonic communications:

 The research, conducted by global management consulting firm BCG for the Microsoft report, revealed that about 90% of small and medium enterprises (SMEs) in India have no access to the Internet.
-India’s telecommunication network is the second largest in the world based on the total number of telephone users (both fixed and mobile phone).
+India’s telecommunication network, which includes a vast toll-free number infrastructure, is the second largest in the world based on the total number of telephone users (both fixed and mobile phone).

 We must not forget the base customers of small business is ones with a personal touch.
 A telephone is a must-have gadget with a phone you can do many things like sending and receiving emails, calls and text messages among others.
 Small businesses in particular must not right of this tool of effective communication.
 Telephone tariffs are quite affordable in India.
 You could opt for a data plan or even better employ an IVR system.

 Additionally, the telephone has made it possible for businesses to be located anywhere in the world.
 Employees may work locally or they may telecommute from home.

 Customers view calls as a pivotal activity.
 As an emerging best practice businesses are ensuring fewer abandoned calls due to busy signals, and the customers are getting the information they need in fewer transfers and in less time by using reliable call management systems, such as MyOperator’s cloud call center solution designed specifically for small businesses The more calls from more customers are getting through and therefore more orders are placed or more service is rendered.
 Research has shown that 70% of customers will buy products or services from companies with excellent customer service reputations.